There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 What about Insurances, and finances etc?

-For such activities as require it, Scripture Union WA provides Cheers with an auspice (insurance, accounting, banking, and best-practice safety & care guidelines).
-For such activities, there may be screening issues, police checks etc, as you’d expect anyway.
-On those occasions, Cheers is technically an activity of SUWA’s Neighbourhood Outreach department.
+For such activities as require it, Scripture Union WA provided Cheers with an auspice (insurance, accounting, banking, and best-practice safety & care guidelines).
+For such activities, there are screening issues, police checks etc, as you’d expect anyway.
+On those occasions, Cheers was technically an activity of the organisation's Neighbourhood Outreach department.
+During covid we left SUWA, and will revisit the organisational side soon (long story).

 Do any other trustworthy organisations recognise Cheers?

-As well as Scripture Union WA, we have the expressed support of the following reputable institutions: City of Wanneroo; Banksia Baptist; Baptist Churches of WA; Woodpile Baptist Church.
+We have the expressed support of the following reputable institutions: City of Wanneroo; Woodvale Baptist Church.

 What about privacy issues?

 As a matter of common decency, if special needs do come up, they are not for general broadcast.
 Only such info as is required to explain the situation is used, and wherever possible Cheers prefers to enable the people who raised it to act on it.
-If it gets any more complex than that, our SUWA auspice can ensure best-practice.
+If it gets any more complex than that, our auspice [would]* ensure best-practice privacy.
 (Likewise if Cheers celebrates your kindness, we won’t advertise it.)

 Is Cheers a church?